usf-cs212-spring2021/usf-cs212-spring2021.github.io/guides/exam-2.md

   2. The instructor will provide hints in the Zoom livestream on the hardest questions.
 You must be on the livestream to receive these hints.

 The exam retake is optional.
 If you are happy with your current exam score and received a C or above letter grade, you can skip the retake process.
 Your original exam score will be used instead.

+There will also be an asynchronous retake opportunity with infinite retakes that will be available for at least a week after the synchronous retake.

 ## Exam Topics
 {: .page-header }